Hexagram: Indian religions

 Six-pointed stars have also been found in cosmological diagrams in Hinduism, Buddhism, and Jainism.
 The reasons behind this symbol's common appearance in Indic religions and the West are unknown.
 One possibility is that they have a common origin.
 The other possibility is that artists and religious people from several cultures independently created the hexagram shape, which is a relatively simple geometric design.

 Within Indic lore, the shape is generally understood to consist of two triangles—one pointed up and the other down—locked in harmonious embrace.
 The two components are called "Om" and the "Hrim" in Sanskrit, and symbolize man's position between earth and sky.
 The downward triangle symbolizes Shakti, the sacred embodiment of femininity, and the upward triangle symbolizes Shiva, or Agni Tattva, representing the focused aspects of masculinity.
 The mystical union of the two triangles represents Creation, occurring through the divine union of male and female.
 The two locked triangles are also known as 'Shanmukha'—the six-faced, representing the six faces of Shiva & Shakti's progeny Kartikeya.
 This symbol is also a part of several yantras and has deep significance in Hindu ritual worship and history.

 In Buddhism, some old versions of the Bardo Thodol, also known as The "Tibetan Book of the Dead", contain a hexagram with a swastika inside.
 It was made up by the publishers for this particular publication.
 In Tibetan, it is called the "origin of phenomenon" (chos-kyi 'byung-gnas).
 It is especially connected with Vajrayogini, and forms the center part of her mandala.
 In reality, it is in three dimensions, not two, although it may be portrayed either way.

-The Shatkona is a symbol used in Hindu yantra that represents the union of both the male and feminine form.
+The Shatkona is a symbol used in Hindu yantra that represents the union of both the masculine and feminine form.
 More specifically it is supposed to represent Purusha (the supreme being), and Prakriti (mother nature, or causal matter).
-Often this is represented as Shiva - Shakti.
+Often this is represented as Shiva – Shakti.

 Anahata or heart chakra is the fourth primary chakra, according to Hindu Yogic, Shakta and Buddhist Tantric traditions.
 In Sanskrit, anahata means "unhurt, unstruck, and unbeaten".
 Anahata Nad refers to the Vedic concept of unstruck sound (the sound of the celestial realm).
 Anahata is associated with balance, calmness, and serenity.